 East-West Musical Dialogue Spring Concert Celebrates Chinese New Year at the Royal Academy of Music in London.

 On 3rd February 2025, the “Spring Sequence of New Sounds” Spring Concert was held.
-The Royal Academy of Music in London hosted the event.
-It was co-hosted by the Sino-British Ensemble, the Society for Anglo-Chinese Understanding (SACU), and the UK Beijing Arts Centre.
+The event was held at the Royal Academy of Music in London.
+It was hosted by the Sino-British Ensemble.
+The Society for Anglo-Chinese Understanding (SACU) and the UK Beijing Arts Centre. co-hosted the event.

 The “Spring Sequence of New Sound” East-West Musical Dialogue concert featured ten different themed dialogue performances, blending Eastern and Western musical traditions.
 The event opened with the Spring Festival Overture and reached a climax with a piano duet of The Moldau and The Yellow River Concerto.